acritelli/check_scripts/check_vsphere/README.md

 Before the script can do anything, it must be connected to vCenter.
 If you're on a Windows domain bound computer and your user has vCenter access, then the script will simply call `Get-VIServer` with your logged in credentials.

+If you need to specify credentials, then there are two options:

+1. Create a credentials file containing a secure string password.
+This is described below.
+2. Use the `-Username` and `-Password` parameters.
+This is **not** ideal and is only included because secure string functionality is broken in Powershell for Linux.

+#### Using a credential file

-If you need to specify credentials, then you will have to create a password file using the command below:
+If you want to use a credential file, then you will have to create a password file using the command below:

 `Read-Host -AsSecureString | ConvertFrom-SecureString | Out-File C:\mycredentials.txt`